Taif Agreement: Agreement to End the Lebanese Civil War

 The Taif Agreement has faced notable criticisms and controversies since its inception.
 One major criticism revolves around the perceived lack of genuine reconciliation achieved through the agreement.
 Despite efforts to establish a framework for peace, deep-rooted sectarian divisions persist, hindering the true unity necessary for sustainable peace in Lebanon.

-See also Turkish War of Independence
+See also Causes and Context of Middle Eastern Independence Struggles

 Another point of contention stems from the power-sharing arrangements outlined in the agreement, which critics argue have perpetuated a system of sectarian politics and perpetuated longstanding tensions.
 This has led to ongoing debates over the extent to which the Taif Agreement has truly addressed the foundational issues that fueled the Lebanese Civil War.